 The tennis elbow sleeve combines a simple elbow sleeve with a strap.
 The sleeve provides compression, support and warmth for the entire elbow whilst the strap is tightened around the upper forearm to work in the same way as a tennis elbow strap.

-One advantage of the tennis elbow sleeve is that it provides warmth over the area of pain which may help aid the heeling process.
+One advantage of the tennis elbow sleeve is that it provides warmth over the area of pain which may help aid the healing process.
 Tendons which are not acute or recent injuries respond well to heat.
-The sleeve also supports the whole joint so if there are other injuries as well as epicondylitis then then this support is recommended.
+The sleeve also supports the whole joint so if there are other injuries as well as epicondylitis then this support is recommended.
 The disadvantages of this type of brace are it is more cumbersome to wear and tightening the forearm strap is less accurate than a separate strap.
 Recommended for most people with tennis elbow symptoms but at the end of the day it comes down to personal preference.